prasasdi/flutter-mvvm-skeleotn/README.md

 Make sure to properly setup the SDKs first then clone this repo.
 Example and documentation provided as well
 > Any question just feel free to ask!

+## Edit August 18 2024

+I originally prepare this repository to show how GetX are able to, but what really happen is i do develop it further into an Tab application by giving a navigation and a widgets, and so you'll see some bugs regarding the view.
+Other than that the view-model works perfectly well